 means those charges or expenses for Covered Services, subject to the terms and limitations of the Plan.
-For example, reimbursement for Eligible Expenses of Non-Network Providers is limited to the lower of the applicable reimbursement percentage of Usual, Customary and Reasonable Charges (UCR) or the Qualifying Payment Amount.
 For Non-Network charges subject to the No Surprises Act, reimbursement of Eligible Expenses may be the amount deemed payable by a Certified IDR Entity to the extent permitted by the No Surprises Act.